 Whether using UT (Under Tank) or OT (Over Tank) heating, it is crucial to offer your corn more than one thermal zone within the cage – in order to facilitate successful thermoregulation.
 In most cases, exclusive use of a UT heating device is satisfactory, but even if OT heat emitters or lights serve your snakes’ temperature needs, they can sometimes be harmful to your snake.
 UT heat devices should be affixed to the underside of the vivarium, near one end only – NOT INSIDE the enclosure.
 Attaching a UT heater to the side of the vivarium is virtually useless, since most of the heat from that device will be dissipated into the room, instead of the cage.
 Bear in mind that the primary location in the cage that requires monitoring is INSIDE the warm-side hide — where your snake will spend the majority of its life in captivity.

 In the absence of the ability to metabolically produce heat, thermoregulation is practiced by most reptiles to achieve comfort, metabolic efficiency, and basic survival.
 In a snake cage, this is accomplished by your snake voluntarily changing positions within the cage to facilitate their most important life functions; achieving appetite and digestion.
 In the wild, snakes that cannot find proper digesting temperatures are forced to leave their territorial spaces, but in a cage, if you do not provide adequate thermoregulatory resources, your snake has only one alternative (suffer starvation and consequent immune-deficiency).
 It is therefore your responsibility to provide at least two different temperate zones in your pet’s’ cages.
 Acceptable and safe digestion can be achieved in a cage with only one temperature zone, provided that one temperature is continually in the range of 80°F – 85°F (26.7°c – 29.4°c).
 Most professional corn snake breeders do not intentionally impose a night-time temperature drop, since constant maintenance of the 80°F – 85°F (26.7°c – 29.4°c) range results in more predictable growth rates and fewer digestive failures.
 We endeavor to maintain a constant 82.5°F (+ or – 1°F) in our snake buildings.
 In so much as most humans are not comfortable in a room that is constantly 80°F – 85°F (26.7°c – 29.4°c), for the casual corn snake pet keeper who maintains their reptiles in a room that is too cool for corn snakes, I recommend a cage with one hide that is 80°F – 85°F (26.7°c – 29.4°c) and one that is below 80°F (26.7°c).
 If either hide is not sufficiently and invitingly dark inside, your snake may not utilize those temp refuges, and may consequently fail to thrive.
 Corn snakes will know when they need heat and when they should avoid heat, so it is important to offer two temperate zones (and even a third, intermediary zone when possible).
 Be sure the heating device is associated with only one end of the cage so your snake can retreat to cooler zones in the unexpected event that the warm zone overheats.
-Without electronic controllers like thermostats or rheostats (both are usually not necessary), regardless of room temperatures, heating devices are fully ON or fully OFF (exception being proportional thermostats that delivery a constant flow of electricity to your heating device that results in one temperature point that set by you).
+Without electronic controllers like thermostats or rheostats (both are usually not necessary), regardless of room temperatures, heating devices are fully ON or fully OFF (exception being proportional thermostats that delivery a constant flow of electricity to your heating device that results in one temperature point that was set by you).
 Given that electronic temperature controllers are subject to failure for many reasons, if using one, you should continually check the accuracy of such devices by monitoring temperatures on the warm side of the cage with one or two thermometers you trust.
 For this reason, we do not recommend thermostats or rheostats.
 They are additional devices that could contribute to the illness or death of your pet, should they fail.
 If one end of your cage is not affected by the heating device, the only way that end of the cage will be dangerous to your snake is if the entire room were to reach dangerously high temperatures – in which case a thermostat or rheostat will not help anyway.
 If you see your snake behaving uncharacteristically – if not from illness, parasites, or injury – it is sometimes the result of incorrect (and potentially unsafe) temperatures.
-Incidentally, another reason I don’t recommend the use of thermostats is that if they are not the expensive proportional devices, even if the probe is properly located (inside the warm hide), from the time when the probe cuts power to the heating device to the time it comes back on, the snake’s body temperature may drop as much as.
-Naturally, the inverse can also occur – temperature spikes of 5°F – 7°F until the thermostat disengages the heating device.
+Incidentally, another reason I don’t recommend the use of thermostats is that if they are not the expensive proportional devices, even if the probe is properly located (inside the warm hide), from the time when the probe cuts power to the heating device to the time it comes back on, the snake’s body temperature may drop as much as 4°F. Naturally, the inverse can also occur – temperature spikes of 5°F – 7°F until the thermostat disengages the heating device.

 In most cases, the UT heater should warm less than 1/3 of the cage floor space (unless you are heating units in a rack system that has vastly less ventilation).
 Heating less than 1/4 of each cage in a rack system is recommended.
 Naturally, the end of the cage that includes the warm hide is the end you need to heat.
 In rack systems, heating either the inside back panel of the rack or beneath the back of each shelf is recommended.
 Using UT heating devices that are larger than 1/3 or 1/4 of of the cage floor can unintentionally heat more than one end of the cage, thereby not affording your snake with a cool refuge, should the warm end be unsafely warm.
 Since heating the underside of the back of shelves in a rack system obviously provides excessive heat to snakes beneath the shelves, it is recommended that you use proportional thermostats for rack systems.
 The option is to affix the heat devices to the inside back panel of the rack.
 Since little or no ventilation is afforded by most rack systems, heat buildup is a foregone conclusion.
 We put heat strips on the inside back panel of our racks routinely, since males can be rendered sterile if UT heating is excessive.
 Sperm are killed by such over-heating, so sterility is usually temporary, but in some cases males can be rendered permanently sterile from over-hearing.
 Proportional thermostats render steady heat levels to snakes, vs non-proportional thermostats that allow spikes at the end of each heat cycle.